Don't Hurt Yourself (Beyoncé song): Critical reception

 Writing for Pitchfork, Jillian Mapes argues that Beyoncé is "giving the world a modern-day 'Respect' in 'Don't Hurt Yourself'".
 Mapes continues, writing "Even on an album stacked with some of Beyoncé's best recorded vocal performances to date, 'Don't Hurt Yourself' has her belting to a whole other dimension—specifically, that of Janis Joplin and late-'60s Tina Turner".
+Amber Mackie of Revolt stresses that the song follows "Hold Up" narration with "no nonsense lyrics", with "energy and power" from "propulsive rhythms and fills of the drums".

-Tim Guillot, from Medium, says that "Don't Hurt Yourself" is "one of the best rock songs of recent years", continuing by stating that the track "is full-on rebellion, emotional and stylistic."
+In 2021 Alexis Petridis ranking the "Beyoncé's 30 greatest songs" placed the song at 28, describing it as "rock/funk hybrid about Lemonade’s most aggressive track" and stressing that the Homecoming: The Live Album version "amps things up even further".

 Chart performance

 After the release of Lemonade, "Don't Hurt Yourself" debuted on the Billboard Hot 100 chart at number 28 and the Hot R&B/Hip-Hop songs chart at number 16.
 As featured artist on the song, Jack White notched his first solo top 40 Hot 100 hit.
 In a prior appearance as a soloist, White reached number 81 in 2008 with the duet "Another Way to Die" with Alicia Keys, the theme from the James Bond film Quantum of Solace.